The Sounds of Winter at Beningbrough

 Into the Bothy

 Stepping inside this little space with a lot of history, where the theme is contrast and changes through the seasons.
-The piece here will explore the change and relationship of the garden and all that's within it through winter and summer; highlighting the contrasts and similarities of the seasons.
+The piece here will explore the change and relationship of the garden and all that's within it through winter, spring, summer and autumn; highlighting the contrasts and similarities of the seasons.
+Imagery from the Beningbrough garden will accompany this soundscape.